God will surely come to your aid.

 The nature of God’s aid does not always coincide with our preferences.

-God’s aid would always be preventative if it were up to us.
+If it were up to us, his aid would always be preventative.
 He would arrange our lives so that we never encountered affliction.

-Or at least he would minimize our suffering when we encounter affliction by quickly improving our adverse circumstances.
+At the very least, he would minimize our suffering by quickly improving our adverse circumstances.

 For reasons we may not understand until later in this life or the next life, God does not always resolve our dilemmas as we wish for us or expect from him.